 Director: DI SANTO James

 Using a genetic approach in mice, we wish to better define the roles of cytokines in lymphopoiesis, peripheral lymphoid homeostasis and during immune responses.
-Using an alymphoid mouse model developed in our laboratory, a series of projects address the role of different lymphoid subsets for innate immunity in the host pathogen standoff, and the role of immunosurveillance in anti-tumor immunity.
+Using an alymphoid mouse model developed in our laboratory, a series of projects address the role of different lymphoid subsets for innate immunity against pathogens, and the role of immunosurveillance in anti-tumor immunity.

-1) To elucidate the mechanisms by which a group of cytokines utilizing the common cytokine receptor γ chain (γc) promote the differentiation and homeostasis of lymphoid cells ;
+To elucidate the mechanisms by which a group of cytokines utilizing the common cytokine receptor γ chain (γc) promote the differentiation and homeostasis of lymphoid cells;

-2) To dissect the potential roles played by distinct lymphoid subsets during the innate response to infectious pathogens and during anti-tumor responses ;
+To dissect the potential roles played by distinct lymphoid subsets during the innate response to infectious pathogens and during anti-tumor responses;

-1. Roles for γc-dependent cytokines in the peripheral lymphoid homeostasis.
-(C. Vosshenrich, T. Ranson, G. Masse, J. Di Santo)
+Roles for γc-dependent cytokines in T cell differentiation (G. Masse, M. Azarian, E. Corcuff, J. Di Santo)

-2. NK cell development and activation (C. Vosshenrich, S. Zompi, A. Caraux, F. Colucci, J. Di Santo)
+NK cell differentiation (C. Vosshenrich, S. Zompi, A. Caraux, F. Colucci, J. Di Santo)

-4. A spontaneous tumor model for dissecting anti-tumor responses in vivo (C. Vosshenrich, F. Colucci)
+A spontaneous tumor model for dissecting anti-tumor responses in vivo (C. Vosshenrich, S. Lesjean-Pottier, J Di Santo)